ROXI-Shaft/ROXI-server/README.md

 Custom NPCs are people, not mobs.
 While we do want additional services (ie. warping) but lets not break the esthetic.

 ## To Do List (subject to balancing)
-:x: EXP Modifier 10x
+:x: EXP Modifier 4x (up to 10x in group play)
+:x: Disabled EXP rings
 :x: Skill Modifier 10x
-:x: Merits 10x cap
+:x: Merits increased cap
 :x: Crafting Skillups 3x
 :x: Subjobs level to 50
 :x: Warp NPC to Towns/OPs